Paper Airplane Tips

 Crisp Folds

-Using a ruler can help you make accurate folds that are straight and accurate.
+Using a ruler can help you make nice folds that are straight and accurate.
 You also want crisp, sharp folds.
 Use your fingernail, or get a bone folding tool to make it easier.

 Symmetry